mykon23/WeightScale/README.md

 Python script that interacts with the webpage http://ec2-54-208-152-154.compute-1.amazonaws.com/ in order to identify the fake/lightest weight.

 ## Requirements to run
+Repository contents must be downloaded onto execution environment.
 Must have Python3.7 installed on the environment intended to execute the scripts.
+Python must be defined in the $PATH variable to ensure Python can be executed from any directory.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following:

 ```bash